joshtynjala/actionscript-3.0-developers-guide/display/display-programming/changing-position.md

 <div>

-It’s important to remember that the `x` and `y` properties always refer to the position of the display object relative to the 0,0 coordinate of its parent display object’s axes.
-So for a Shape instance (such as a circle) contained inside a Sprite instance, setting the Shape object’s `x` and `y` properties to 0 will place the circle at the top-left corner of the Sprite, which is not necessarily the top-left corner of the Stage.
+It's important to remember that the `x` and `y` properties always refer to the position of the display object relative to the 0,0 coordinate of its parent display object's axes.
+So for a Shape instance (such as a circle) contained inside a Sprite instance, setting the Shape object's `x` and `y` properties to 0 will place the circle at the top-left corner of the Sprite, which is not necessarily the top-left corner of the Stage.
 To position an object relative to the global Stage coordinates, you can use the `globalToLocal()` method of any